goodudetheboy/OpeningHoursEvaluator/README.md

 ## Testing ##

 There is a REPL instance that you can run on CLI in order to test the evaluator in its current state.
 Run `gradle individualTesting --console=plain` in a Gradle environment  to test this out, or `gradle individualTestingStrict --console=plain` to run with evaluator in strict mode.

+## Contribution ##

+Pull requests are always welcomed!
+You can try taking a look at the [Issues](https://github.com/goodudetheboy/OpeningHoursEvaluator/issues) section and use that to get a start on what to contribute.
+Since this project is still a bit immature, you can expect some issues to be there.

+## Acknowledgements ##

+I want to thank [Simon Poole](https://github.com/simonpoole) and [Rebecca Schmidt](https://github.com/rebeccasc) for mentoring me in this project.
+They were of very great help during the construction of this project, providing me with extremely useful technical help and support.
+I also want to especially thank Simon for hosting the DNS that is the namespace for this project.

+I want to thank [Robin Schneider](https://github.com/ypid) and the creators of [opening_hours.js](https://github.com/opening-hours/opening_hours.js) for their JavaScript version of the evaluator, which has guided my design for my evaluator along the way, and the helpful UI that its website has to offer.